adamharmansky/unsafe/README.md

 ## How to play the game

-Starting the game is very simple:
+Starting the game is very simple, just remember to run on RELEASE:

 ```
 cargo run -r